 Nationwide, worldwide protests against police brutality and in support of Black Lives Matter thrilled me deeply.
 As I said above, my husband and I participated in two actions up here in the Adirondacks, both attracting unheard of support—about 150 people in Keene/Keene Valley and some 500 people in Saranac Lake.
 The sheer magnitude of people in the streets moved me, and the heterogeneity struck me as new and crucial if ever the USA is to move past White supremacy or even make an enduring dent in it.
 I don’t know if either positive outcome is possible.
 That may be asking too much of the mass of American White people.
 Already there’s backlash, much of it meanspirited, some of it heavily armed.
 And even among those who are well intentioned, it’s hard to face up to ugly realities of American history and society.
 It’s hard for many even to pronounce the words “racism” and “Black.”

 Were you still living in Los Angeles in ’68?
-Could you tell us a little more about your life then—what it was like to come back to the US, during this period of snuffed out promise, specifically after studying at the Institute of African Studies in Ghana from 1965–66?
+Could you tell us a little more about your life then—what it was like to come back to the US, during this period of snuffed-out promise, specifically after studying at the Institute of African Studies in Ghana in 1965–66?

 Geez, where the hell was I in 1968?
 Yes, UCLA and my secret year teaching in San Jose.
 So much was going on in the world, in the USA, and in my life then!
 I had left Ghana after the coup d’état that deposed Kwame Nkruma, so Ghana was no longer looking like a hopeful beginning for African politics, and we Black American pan-Africanists (Maya Angelou included) scattered.
 In the US there was the Vietnam War, during which I was among those in the streets protesting.
 In California I felt confused and alienated, spent a lot of time with one of my French professors of African history with whom I could speak French and set some distance between me and USA-chaos.
 In San Jose I was teaching at the City College, where my colleagues and older Black students felt to me like rewards, but a few younger Black students who fancied themselves Black Panthers briefly threatened me if I didn’t give them good grades they hadn’t earned.
 The older students put that down, but the experience sent me back to graduate school, to Harvard.